My favourite places in Paris

 Executing a five-step tasting menu from a totally open kitchen, American chef Daniel Rose and his team offer an inventive and thoughtful dining experience just a stone’s through from the Louvre.

-Opened in early April by the team behind The Experimental Cocktail Club, The Beef Club is modeled on an Anglophone steak house and is serving up Longhorn beef sourced from Yorkshire by Ginger Pig.
+The Beef Club is modelled on an Anglophone steak house and serves up Longhorn beef sourced from Yorkshire by Ginger Pig.

-Ex-head chef of Fifteen Greg Marchand’s table is one of the hardest to get in the city.
-Head here for the fresh and innovative market menu and casual, but fun atmosphere.
+Ex-head chef of Jamie Oliver’s Fifteen, Greg Marchand’s table is one of the hardest to get access to in the city.
+It boasts a fresh and innovative market menu and casual, but fun atmosphere.

-Following the success of Frenchie restaurant comes the equally sought out spot at the no reservations wine bar.
+Following the success of Frenchie restaurant comes the equally sought after spot at the no-reservations wine bar.

 Blend burgers are the talk of the town, based on a special blend by boucher boheme, Yves-Marie le Bourdonnec.